thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/09-unit-3-assessment.desc.md

 - Location of deployed application.
 - Instructions on how to install your application from scratch.

+## Optional

+- Using of Mongo instead of Postgres.
+- Using features of ES2015.

 ## Bonus
 - Create admin functionality where an admin has full CRUD over users, posts and comments
 - Use `$resource` to manage (at least most) of your API calls